makkus/freckles/README.rst

 This will check out the *freckles* source code from `it's github repo <https://github.com/makkus/freckles>`_, install all the system dependencies *freckles* needs, creates a virtual environment called ``freckles-dev`` and installs *freckles* and its python dependencies into it (more details can be found `in the example below <Example #2, where we setup a Python development project_>`_ and the ``python-dev`` adapter documentation `here <https://docs.freckles.io/en/latest/adapters/python-dev.html>`_).

 Or, maybe you are working on a webpage.
-If somebody writes an adapter for this usecase, *freckles* could download your source files, setup a webserver and potential dependencies (php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.
+If somebody writes an adapter for this usecase, *freckles* could download your source files, setup a webserver and potential dependencies (nodejs? php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.

 ``frecklecute``
 ===============